 If you’re anything like me, as a busy blogger sometimes you find it hard to switch off.
 We all go through times when we feel overwhelmed by everything we need to do, and teaching ourselves to relax and walk away from work is a tough lesson to learn.

-Knowing when to find and use your personal power-down button is as much a critical part of being a small business owner as managing your finances or building relationships.
+Knowing when to find and use your personal power-down button is as much a critical part of being a small business owner as managing your finances and payment solutions, like using the Cloudpay services that excel at this.
 Unless we learn to do this well, we’re at risk of burnout, meaning we stand to lose all the benefits of working for ourselves and wind up wondering where it all went wrong, as we flounder about wondering why our home life is failing and our customers are walking away.

 Why it’s important to relax sometimes